EmotiBit/EmotiBit_Docs/Getting_Started.md

 - **High-speed microSD card**
 - **MicroSD card reader**
 - **Micro USB cable**
-- **3x Emoti-stretch straps** of different lengths to wear EmotiBit nearly anywhere on the body, ranging from a child’s wrist to an adult head
+- **3x Emoti-stretch straps** of different lengths (to wear EmotiBit nearly anywhere on the body, ranging from a child’s wrist to an adult's head)
-- **Plastic spudger** -- used to easily toggle the hibernate switch and EmotiBit button
+- **Plastic spudger** (used to easily toggle the hibernate switch and EmotiBit button)

 <img src="./assets/EmotiBit-EssentialsKit.jpg" width="400">

 -------------------------
-### Electrode Kit
+### Electrodes Kit
-The electrode kit has been designed for users who use multiple EmotiBits for research and intend to frequently swap out the electrodes. the electrode kit includes
+The electrodes kit has been designed for users who use multiple EmotiBits for research and intend to frequently swap out the electrodes.
+The electrodes kit includes:
 - **10x EDA electrodes (Ag/AgCl)**
 - **4x solder-cup snaps** (to add your own EDA leads)
 - **5x Emoti-genic barriers** (provides an additional hygienic layer and sweat protection)